andreatramacere/jetset/doc/user_guide/EBL/EBL.rst

 Since as default, added components are summed together, so we need to define the correct multiplicative for for the composite model.

-This can be done just by writing the mathematical expression as a string, using the model names reported in the model description table, and that’s it!

 .. code:: ipython3

     composite_model.show_model_components()